Foundation and History

 Dedicated to Friendship

-Peoples’ Friendship University (PFU) was founded on 5 February, 1960 by the USSR Government.
-On 22 February, 1961, the University was named after Patrice Lumumba — one of the symbols of the African peoples’ fight for independence.
+Peoples’ Friendship University (PFU) was founded on 5th February, 1960 by the USSR Government.
+On 22nd February, 1961, the University was named after Patrice Lumumba — one of the symbols of the African peoples’ fight for independence.
 Students and academics could be free to pursue their learning, teaching, and research activities at PFU, without being subject to political context, but firmly directed to the grand principles of friendship and mutual support.

-Many foreign and Russian political and public figures and outstanding scholars and scientists became PFUR Emeritus Professors.
-Among them are presidents of Namibia, Angola, Sri Lanka and South African Republic, Gabon and Nigeria; prime-ministers Bangladesh, Kazakhstan; UN Chief Executive Officer on Education, Culture and Science; Director of CEPES.
+Many foreign and Russian political and public figures and outstanding scholars and scientists became RUDN Emeritus Professors.
+Among them are presidents of Namibia, Angola, Sri Lanka and South African Republic, Gabon and Nigeria; prime-ministers of Bangladesh, Kazakhstan; UN Chief Executive Officer on Education, Culture and Science; Director of CEPES.